microsoft/bond/doc/src/bond_cpp.md

     gbc c++ --allocator=my::arena example.bond

-If the allocator is stateful, the application can pass a pointer to an allocator instance to the struct constructor.
+If the allocator is stateful, the application can pass a const reference to an allocator instance to the struct constructor.
 The allocator will then be passed to constructors of all container fields and nested structs.
 During deserialization Bond will also make sure that any container elements are